 Learning to play piano or continuing to do so improves coordination.
 Playing hands together increases brain activity on a grand scale.
-Independent areas of the brain are energized learning to get each hand to do a different thing at the same time.
+Maximum brain stimulus occurs when each hand does a different thing at the same time.

-Hearing acuity and memory are enhanced when you play the piano.
+Enhance hearing acuity and memory when you play the piano.
 You are automatically training your ear to hear different pitches as you play different notes.
 This “ear training” and pitch discrimination is a very sophisticated mental process.
 While learning to discern the interval of a 2nd (such as from C to D) from a 5th (from C up to G) seems simple enough, it is actually stimulating brain food beyond measure.